-More than 70 knives were collected and surrendered in Hertsmere as part of a week of action for Operation Sceptre, a national knife crime initiative (14 - 20 November).
+Two hundred knives were collected and surrendered in Hertsmere as part of a week of action for Operation Sceptre, a national knife crime initiative (16-20 May).

-Unwanted knives were surrendered at ten events held by the Safer Neighbourhood Teams across the borough during the week.
+Unwanted knives were surrendered at knife bins at thirteen locations across Hertsmere at events held by the Safer Neighbourhood Teams.

-The teams also conducted knife sweeps in parks across the borough, looking for discarded or hidden knives.
+During the evenings the teams also conducted knife sweeps in parks across the borough, looking for discarded or secreted knives.
 The sweeps proved to be negative.

-During the week the volunteer Police Cadets, with the help of undercover officers, carried out a test purchasing operation where they attempted to purchase bladed items and alcohol from shops in the borough.
-Twenty-eight stores were visited, eight of which sold alcohol to children, and one sold a pair of scissors.
+During the week the volunteer Police Cadets, with the help of undercover officers, undertook a test purchasing operation to attempt to purchase bladed items from shops in the borough.
+Ten stores were visited, of which seven sold restricted items to children.

 If you are concerned or have information about someone carrying knives or are aware of anyone involved in knife crime you can report this by calling the Hertfordshire Constabulary non-emergency number 101.